-Object Description VLAN ID Select VLAN Select VLAN ID for this drop down list to assign MLD membership. • Port The switch po ort number of the logical port.
-Membership Select MLD membership for each interface: Forbidden: Interface is forbidden from automatically joining the MLD via MVR.
+Object Description VLAN ID Select VLAN ID from this drop-down list to assign MLD membership • Port The switch port number of the logical port Membership Select MLD membership for each interface: Forbidden: Interface is forbidden from automatically joining the MLD via MVR.
 None: Interface is not a member of the VLAN.
 Packets associated with this VLAN will not be transmitted by the interface.
 Static: Interface is a member of the MLD.